ujasitalia/CS546-Final-Project/readme.md

 - Review and rate doctor after every appointment
 - Upload medical histories and test reports
 - Download doctor's prescriptions
+- Chat with doctor with whom patient booked at least one appointment

 ## Tech